Fiat Chrysler could spend billions to buy back unrepaired trucks

 By Paul Lienert

-DETROIT Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N) could pay billions of dollars to buy back defective trucks as part of a settlement with U.S. safety regulators, but has the option to recover costs by reselling vehicles once they are repaired.
+DETROIT, July 27 Fiat Chrysler Automobiles could pay billions of dollars to buy back defective trucks as part of a settlement with U.S. safety regulators, but has the option to recover costs by reselling vehicles once they are repaired.

 The auto safety watchdog on Sunday slapped the Italian-American automaker with a $105 million fine - the largest ever levied by U.S. regulators against a carmaker - over lapses in safety recalls involving millions of vehicles.